llewelld/libcontrac/README.md

 ### Broadcasting and uploading keys

-Most of the functionality revolves around the opaque `Contrac` structure.
+Most of the functionality is managed through the opaque `Contrac` structure.

 Create and initialise the structure as follows.
-The day and interval number should be set appropriately.
+The update call updates the Daily Tracing Key and Rolling Proximity Identifier based on the current time.

 ```
 Contrac * contrac = contrac_new();